aantron/ocaml.org/data/planet/ocamlpro/an-introduction-to-tezos-rpcs-signing-operations.md

 </blockquote>
 <p>Mark Robson (9 February 2020 at 23 h 51 min):</p>
 <blockquote>
 <p>Great information, but can the article be updated to include the things discussed in the comments?
-As I can&rsquo;t see the private key of bootstrap1 I can&rsquo;t replicate locally.
+As I can’t see the private key of bootstrap1 I can’t replicate locally.
 Been going around in circles on that point</p>
 </blockquote>
 <p>stacey roberts (7 May 2020 at 13 h 53 min):</p>
 <blockquote>